jlangch/venice/README.md

 libraries, giving you access to a vast array of libraries, frameworks, and tools.

-Venice's strength is making complex scripting tasks easy.
+Venice's strength is making complex scripting and automation tasks easy.
 Have you ever felt limited by Bash or PowerShell scripts?
 With Venice, you can write concise and elegant platform independent scripts effortlessly.